Cranberry BBQ Turkey Sweet Potatoes

 - 2 cups shredded and/or chopped leftover cooked turkey

-- About 1/2 cup crumbled cornbread, corn muffin, or leftover stuffing
+- about 1/2 cup crumbled cornbread, corn muffin, leftover stuffing, or breadcrumbs

 Instructions